issaghaba/Meta-data-driven-key-value-pairs-extraction-with-Azure-Form-Recognizer/README.md

 # Business Problem

 Most organizations are now aware of how valuable the data they have in different format (pdf, images, videos…) in their closets are.
 They are looking for best practices and most cost-effective ways and tools to digitize those assets.
 By extracting the data from those forms and combining it with existing operational systems and data warehouses, they can build powerful AI and ML models to get insights from it to deliver value to their customers and business users.
-With the [Form Recognizer Cognitive Service link](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview), we help organizations to harness their data, automate processes (invoice payments, tax processing …), save money and time and get better accuracy.
+With the [Form Recognizer Cognitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview), we help organizations to harness their data, automate processes (invoice payments, tax processing …), save money and time and get better accuracy.